-As Fig.1 shows (See the "Introduction" section), the effect of a voice being pleasant or unpleasant has a bearing on the way of one using or deploying the physical properties of their voice.
-Our proposed definition of the voice concept would thus help make it clear that voice training for interpreters for the purpose of improving their voice quality is essentially training them to improve or correct the way of their using their voice properties related to an identified problem.
-Further along this line, our proposed definition of voice may have implications for developing self-learning tools for interpreting students so that they can use the tools to monitor their interpreting voice.
+As Figure 1 shows (See the 'Introduction' section), the effect of a voice being pleasant or unpleasant has a bearing on the way of one using or deploying the physical properties of their voice.
+My proposed definition of the voice concept would thus help make it clear that voice training for interpreters for the purpose of improving their voice quality is essentially training them to improve or correct the way of their using their voice properties related to an identified problem.
+Further along this line, my proposed definition of voice may have implications for developing self-learning tools for interpreting students so that they can use the tools to monitor their interpreting voice.

-Secondly, our proposed concept voice would potentially help to define more clearly other nonverbal criteria used in interpreting assessment.
-In relevant literature, e.g., Su (2019) and Liu, Chang and Wu (2008), voice is subsumed under presentation, which in Su (ibid., p.
-179) consists of "voice, fluency, accent and other presentation features (e.g., microphone use, volume control)".
-With our proposed model, voice could be assessed as an independent rubric instead of being subsumed under presentation.
+Secondly, my proposed concept voice would potentially help define more clearly other non-verbal criteria used in interpreting assessment.
+In relevant literature, e.g., Su (2019) and Liu et al. (2008), voice is subsumed under presentation, which in Su (2019, p.
+179) consists of 'voice, fluency, accent and other presentation features (e.g., microphone use, volume control)'.
+With my proposed model, voice could be assessed as an independent rubric instead of being subsumed under presentation.
 The purpose of this new differentiation is to highlight the importance of voice training for interpreters, thanks to the existing literature that has shown the importance of a pleasant voice for interpreters.
-Our approach would generate two generic criteria for non-verbal performance: one for voice, and the other for presentation.
+My approach would generate two generic criteria for non-verbal performance: one for voice, and the other for presentation.
 To distinguish from voice performance, which relates to how interpreters use their vocal track and vocal cord, an interpreter's presentation is related to non-verbal performance that does not have to do with voice.
-This includes body posture, body gestures, facial expressions and eye movement.
-Presentation in this sense is assumedly what Bühler (1986) refers to as poise.
-Our approach would then potentially bring about a balanced assessment rubric where an interpreter's interpreting performance would be examined in terms of two generic categories: verbal and non-verbal as shown in Fig. 2, with the formal being assessed in terms content and language, and the latter in terms of voice and presentation, with each being able to be broken down further in an assessment sheet.
+This includes body posture, gestures, facial expressions and eye movement.
+Presentation in this sense is assumedly what Bühler (1986) referred to as poise.
+My approach would then potentially bring about a balanced assessment rubric where an interpreter's interpreting performance would be examined in terms of two generic categories: verbal and non-verbal as shown in Figure 2, with the formal being assessed in terms content and language, and the latter in terms of voice and presentation, with each being able to be broken down further in an assessment sheet.

-Fig. 2 Interpreting assessment criteria
+Figure 2.
+Interpreting assessment criteria.

-It is worth reiterating that our proposed voice model has incorporated what has been traditionally known as delivery features (See Table 3).
-Our rationale is that at its core, delivery has to do with voice production and thus it is appropriate to incorporate delivery features into voice.
+It is worth reiterating that my proposed voice model has incorporated what has been traditionally known as delivery features (See Table 3).
+The rationale is that at its core, delivery has to do with voice production and thus it is appropriate to incorporate delivery features into voice.